laike9m/Cyberbrain/README.md

 Read our [documentation](docs/Features.md) to learn more about Cyberbrain's features.

+❗Note on use❗
-Note: Cyberbrain may conflict with other debuggers.
+- Cyberbrain may conflict with other debuggers.
 If you set breakpoints and use VSC's debugger, Cyberbrain may not function normally.
 Generally speaking, **prefer "Run Without Debugging"** (like shown in the gif).
+- To run Cyberbrain multiple times with different programs, you need to:
+    1. **Kill the program by Ctrl+C** (Cyberbrain will halt your program from exiting).
+    2. **Run "Initialize Cyberbrain" again.**

 ## Status Quo and Milestones